Technical support for on-premises or cloud products

 CSP partners creating Azure requests may use the "Cloud Solution Provider" support plan without adding a support contract.

 Users with Admin Agent role can select Customers under CSP in the left navigation menu, select Service Management, and select New request.
 When you select the relevant workload, the workload-specific portal will be opened, and you add a support contract and create a request.

 Handle Azure portal error "Access ID is already associated"

 When you use the Azure portal, you use Signature Cloud Support by selecting Help + Support > Support Plans > Link support benefits and enter the Access ID and Contract ID.

-If you have Microsoft Action Pack you do not get Cloud support because it does not include Signature Cloud Support - only Microsoft Product Support (On-premises)
+If you have Microsoft Action Pack, you don't get Cloud support because it doesn't include Signature Cloud Support - only Microsoft Product Support (On-premises)

 You may see the error message "This Access ID is already associated to an account.
 Please contact your Technical Account Manager to obtain a new Access ID."
 This error message is invalid and should be ignored.

-If the support contract has expired or the Signature 10-pack (Gold hybrid competency) or Signature 5-pack (Silver hybrid competency) have no incidents remaining, the support contract will be hidden because it is invalid.
-If you Link support benefits again, you will see the error because the contract is already associated.
+If the support contract has expired or the Signature 10-pack (Gold hybrid competency) or Signature 5-pack (Silver hybrid competency) have no incidents remaining, the support contract will be hidden because it's invalid.
+If you Link support benefits again, you'll see the error because the contract is already associated.
 You can purchase a new support plan to get Azure support incidents.